richardcsuwandi/distributed-gsm/README.md

 nTrain = length(xtrain);
 nTest = 20;
 ```
+Other algorithm setups can also be changed in the corresponding files.

 ## Dependencies
 The current version of the code uses MATLAB R2021a (https://www.mathworks.com/products/matlab.html) and MOSEK version 9.3 (https://docs.mosek.com/9.3/install/installation.html).
 Please refer to the corresponding websites for the installation instructions.